huggingface/blog/fine-tune-xlsr-wav2vec2.md

 instead and disregard the `"audio"` column.

 Long input sequences require a lot of memory.
-XLS-R is based on `self-attention` the memory requirement scales quadratically with the input length for long input sequences (*cf.* with [this](https://www.reddit.com/r/MachineLearning/comments/genjvb/d_why_is_the_maximum_input_sequence_length_of/) reddit post).
+XLS-R is based on `self-attention`.
+The memory requirement scales quadratically with the input length for long input sequences (*cf.* with [this](https://www.reddit.com/r/MachineLearning/comments/genjvb/d_why_is_the_maximum_input_sequence_length_of/) reddit post).
 In case this demo crashes with an \"Out-of-memory\" error